Compiler Services: Working with symbols

 argTy1b.TypeDefinition.CompiledName // "int32"

-Again we can now look through the type abbreviation type int32 = System.Int32
+Again we can now look through the type abbreviation type int32 = System.Int32 to get the

 full information about the type: